wp-plugins/easydigitaldownloads-hoststreamsell-extension/readme.txt

 = 1.01 =
 *Added ability to configure text above video when showing trailer or full video through a plugin setting

+= 1.02 =
+*Added ability to manually add video access for a registered user on your wordpress website